miron-alexandru/miron-alexandru/README.md

 ### Hello!

-#### I am Alex, a Python Developer with a strong foundation in the language and related frameworks.
-Continuously learning and expanding my skills, I also have practical experience with Django, as well as proficiency in HTML, CSS, and JavaScript.
+#### I’m Alex, a Python Developer with a solid foundation in Python and its frameworks.
+I’m always eager to learn and grow, with hands-on experience in Django, as well as a strong grasp of HTML, CSS, and JavaScript.
+My skills extend to problem-solving and troubleshooting both hardware and software issues.
+I also have comprehensive experience in developing web applications and software solutions, managing projects from start to finish through the full development cycle.
+Additionally, I’ve developed an interactive game, which has enriched my skills in game development and user experience design.

 ### My Notable Projects